How Solar Panels Work: Solar Electricity for Your Home

 Sunlight hits the silicon cells in a solar panel, knocking electrons free and generating DC electricity.
 An inverter converts this to 230V AC power for your home.
 Any surplus is exported to the grid or stored in a battery.

-Panels on your roof absorb sunlight and generate DC electricity.
-An inverter converts it to AC for your home.
+Solar energy for your home works simply: panels on your roof absorb sunlight and generate DC solar electricity.
+An inverter converts it to AC solar power for home use.
 When panels produce more than you use, excess goes to the grid.
 When the sun is down, you draw from the grid or a battery.
 The process is fully automatic.

 Can solar panels heat radiators?